H3nDem/Todochii/README.md

 https://stackoverflow.com/questions/110923/how-do-i-close-a-tkinter-window
 ### Bind keys to perform some actions
 https://www.geeksforgeeks.org/binding-function-with-double-click-with-tkinter-listbox/
+<br><br>

 ## Authors
 Realized by Henrique D.M.M (me), Latifa B., Nizar A. and Viktoria I. (my teammates)
+<br><br>

 ## Demo images
+### demo0: Start screen

+### demo1: Todolist menu, you can see the tasks contained in the todolist "todo0", each completed task gives you 1 point

+### demo2: tamagotchi menu, where you can see his hunger and the amount of points earned, you can see the pet and the background elements (all customizable)

+### demo3: you can customize everything, just give it a try !

+### demo4: to obtain more customizable elements, you can go to the shop to buy some, it'll cost some points